 If it helps you to relax, play calming music in the background

 How does the box breathing technique work?

-When you’re stressed or experiencing anxiety, the effects are hardly only in your mind.
-Your body also begins to exhibit physical symptoms of stress, such as:
+When you’re feeling tense or worried, the effects are hardly only in your mind.
+Your body also begins to exhibit physical symptoms of tension, such as: